UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

-#### Let's also see what kind of data are organized within the columns
+Let's also see what kind of data are organized within the columns:

 ```r
 colnames(ctd)